Skip to content

 Also, if I’m not your vibe, that’s fine!
 I’ve written This Guide Sucks if you want out.
 (Or, breaking the fourth wall, it’s a collection of other approaches on getting started.)

 I won’t be doing any deep dives into models or theories.
-While they’re interesting, they’re generally used as lens to explain a technique or interaction, rather than providing the tools directly.
+While they’re interesting, they’re generally used as a lens to explain a technique or interaction, rather than providing the tools directly.

 It’s possible I’ll challenge a few of your ideas on what hypnosis is.
 In this, I’m not just trying to piss you off.
 I’m trying to piss you off and give you more ways to work, and perhaps encourage you to continue reading outside of this guide when you’re done.
+You’ll hopefully encounter other points of view as you continue your journey, anyway.

-Bestie.
 You’re on the wrong web page.
 (The rest of you - keep reading, you can provide this advice if you run into someone that just asked you for help.)

 Here’s what you want to do.
 Look for the psychology degree first, then the hypnosis certification - if any.

-Also worth considering:
+It’s also worth considering:

 • Minus edge cases like weight loss and smoking cessation - non-hypnotic therapy is about as effective.